dboikliev/TypedReader/README.md

 # TypedReader
-A small library providing a streamlined interface for reading different types of inputs from TextReader instnaces including Console.In.
+A small library providing a streamlined interface for reading different types of inputs from TextReader instances including Console.In.
 Similar in functionality to C++'s std::cin and Java.util.Scanner.nextInt(), Java.util.Scanner.nextFloat(), etc.

 ## Examples